pgdr/sau2000/README.md

 ## Future goals

 1. Potentially divide sheep into flocks
-2. Get statistics for each Sau on number of lambs, quality, fat, weight per years
+2. Get statistics for each Sau on quality, fat, weight per year
-3. More statistics for all Sau per/for all years.
-4. Cause for dose
+3. Cause for dose